Houseparty is a social app which is focused on video chat across a diverse range of different platforms including Android, iOS, and MacOS.

 This feat is more remarkable when considered that Houseparty was previously ranked 304 in download ratings a mere two weeks prior.

 While Houseparty’s meteoric rise seems like an overnight success solely driven by the Coronavirus pandemic, Deighton let’s us understand that this is far from the case.

-The article outlined how Houseparty, the app that specializes on video chat, was facilitating spontaneous gathering and thereby replicating social life for millions of those who had been stuck indoors.
+The article outlined how Houseparty, the app that specializes in video chat, was facilitating the spontaneous gathering and thereby replicating social life for millions of those who had been stuck indoors.